 - Priority will be given to those staff members for whom it would be their first Erasmus+ mobility.

 In addition to the above criteria, for teaching mobility, staff must undertake a minimum of 8 teaching hours per week (or any shorter period of stay) which should be agreed in advance.

 Staff members are required to submit a number of documents before, during and after the staff mobility to remain eligible for the grant.
 Please see the tab "Documents" for downloads.

 Keele has a number of partner institutions that allow for teaching mobility.
 A full list can be found via the 2019/20 Staff Mobility Agreements document.

 If your proposed host is not on this list, please check with the Global Opportunities Team.

 The guidance from the national agency is that mobility can be from 2 days to 2 months.
 Keele has set a limit of 5 days plus 2 additional travel days in order to maximise the funding we receive.

 Teaching hours: Staff must deliver at least 8 hours of teaching per week or each part of a week and this must be evidenced in the Teaching Programme.

 Funding is available to cover subsistence and travel.
+Subsistence funding can be used to cover the cost of accommodation and attending an international week or event.
+Conferences are not covered under the funding.
 The European Commission sets the grant rates annually.
 The 2019 Staff Mobility Grant Rates document outlines the grant per day and per week.